-Prime Delray Hotel, LLC: Development Infrastructure Assistance Grant for the development and construction of a 4-story business class hotel on Atlantic Avenue.
+Prime Delray Hotel, LLC: Development Infrastructure Assistance for the development and construction of a 4-story business class hotel on Atlantic Avenue.
 The grant is for an amount not to exceed \$332,349 and will be paid in five equal annual payments, not to exceed 50% of the actual tax increment revenues attributed to the project for any such year.
+The first payment of \$66,470 was made under the grant for 2017.

-KCMCL Pineapple Grove, LLC: Development Infrastructure Assistance Grant for the development and construction of a 134-room Hyatt Place Hotel in the Pineapple Grove Arts District.
+KCMCL Pineapple Grove, LLC: Development Infrastructure Assistance for the development and construction of a 134-room Hyatt Place Hotel in the Pineapple Grove Arts District.
 The grant is for eligible project costs up to \$431,619.
 The CRA will reimburse the developer in equal annual installments over a ten year period, provided that the annual payment shall not exceed 50% of the actual tax increment revenues attributable to the project for that year.
-Payments will be made by the CRA on February 1st of each year.
-Payments of \$43,162 were made under the grant for 2014, 2015 and 2016.
+Payments are made by the CRA on February 1st of each year.
+Payments of \$43,162 were made each year under the grant for 2014 - 2017.